-- (A) Unit weight = 120 lb/cf
+- A. Unit weight = 120 lb/cf,

-- (B) Friction angle = 30 degrees
+- B. Friction angle = 30 degrees,

-- (C) Cohesion = 0 lb/sf
+- C. Cohesion = 0 lb/sf, and

-- (D) Groundwater 7 feet below finished grade
+- D. Groundwater 7 feet below finished grade.

-A subsurface investigation shall be required if the Engineer determines these assumed subsurface conditions do not apply to a sign location and the sign cannot be moved.
-Subsurface conditions requiring a subsurface investigation shall include, but are not limited to, weathered or hard rock, boulders, very soft or loose soil, muck or shallow groundwater.
+A subsurface investigation is required if the Engineer determines these assumed subsurface conditions do not apply to a sign location and the sign cannot be moved.
+Subsurface conditions requiring a subsurface investigation include but are not limited to weathered or hard rock, boulders, very soft or loose soil, muck or shallow groundwater.
 No extension of completion date or time will be allowed for subsurface investigations.